ezsystems/requirements/eZ Platform/Admin UI/README.md

 ### Firm
 Prototype *must*:
-- Demonstrate routing in Symfony3
+- Demonstrate routing in Symfony
-- Demonstrate PHP API usage in Symfony3
+- Demonstrate PHP API usage in Symfony
 - Demonstrate re-use of at least one existing YUI component within new solution
 - Demonstrate re-use of an existing non-YUI component such as Content Type View (which is Symfony based)